Tucker tensor factor models: matricization and mode-wise PCA estimation: Theoretical results

-\section{Theoretical Results}
+\section{Theoretical results}

-We first provide the necessary assumptions in Subsection \ref{subsec:assumptions}, and then the properties of the moPCA estimators, including the convergence rates and the asymptotic distributions of estimated loading matrices, the convergence rates of the estimated latent factors and the signal parts, as well as the consistency of estimated factor numbers, are given in Subsection \ref{subsec:moPCA_properties}.
-Next, the convergence rates of estimated loading matrices for the IPmoPCA estimators and the PmoPCA estimators are given in Subsection \ref{subsec:IPmoPCA_properties}, whose proofs are derived with the moPCA estimators as the initial estimators of the IPmoPCA estimators and projected matrices of the PmoPCA estimators respectively.
-Besides, the asymptotic distributions of the estimated loading matrices, the convergence rates of the estimated latent factors and the signal parts of the PmoPCA estimators are given as well.
+In this section, we develop the theoretical properties of the proposed methods.
+In Subsection \ref{subsec:assumptions}, we develop the necessary assumptions.
+In Subsection \ref{subsec:IPmoPCA_properties}, we first establish the convergence rates and the asymptotic distributions of estimated loading matrices, and the convergence rates of the estimated latent factors and signal parts of PmoPCA in Theorems \ref{consistency_PmoPCA}-\ref{consistency_PmoPCA_S}; next, we establish the convergence rates of estimated loading matrices of IPmoPCA in Theorem \ref{consistency_IPmoPCA}.